 1. Your top vendors are more likely to be available

-A weekday elopement means those vendors whose posts you’ve been saving on Instagram are far more likely to be available on short notice.
-Just know that many work at their craft full-time during the week—it’s when photographers do their editing, florists and caterers work with their usual non-wedding clients, planners polish proposals—so check that they have the hours and capacity to accommodate something M-F. If they do, chances are you can negotiate a cheaper rate, too (but don’t go in assuming this).
+A weekday elopement means that photographer whose posts you’ve been saving on Instagram are far more likely to be available on short notice.
+Just know that many work at their craft full-time during the week—it’s when photographers do their editing, florists source flowers, and planners polish proposals—so check that they have the hours and capacity to accommodate something M-F. If they do, chances are you can negotiate a cheaper rate, too (but don’t go in assuming this).

 2. You’ll land your dream venue